-A quality group health insurance plan and employee benefits package is one of the key markers that differentiates companies that attract the best and those that don’t.
-Thanks to recent changes in the way that group health insurance and health savings account are administrated, the onus of providing a good health care option that will attract the best employees falls on employers.
+A quality group health insurance plan and employee benefits package is one of the key markers that differentiate companies that attract the best talent and those that don’t.
+Thanks to recent changes in the way that group health insurance and health savings accounts are administrated, the onus of providing a good health care option that will attract the best employees falls on employers.

 For more information about small business health insurance plans, see this resource from the National Association of Health Underwriters.

-Many California employers may be hesitant to offer a high-quality, comprehensive group health insurance option, largely because so much of that cost now falls on the business itself.
-In California, where it’s not easy or cheap to start and operate a business to being with, this is an especially relevant concern.
+Many California employers may be hesitant to offer group coverage option, largely because so much of that cost now falls on the business itself.
+In California, where it’s not easy or cheap to start and operate a business, to begin with, this is an especially relevant concern.

 At Taylor Benefits, we specialize in tackling this exact problem in a way that will appeal to businesses and employees alike.
-We offer a host of affordable group benefit provider networks and health small group insurance options with plenty of flexibility, all while being tailored to the precise needs of your business and its workers.
-Whether you have a small business with just a few employees, or a large company with more than 100, we will craft a workable and affordable cost savings plan that fits your needs.
+We offer a host of affordable group benefit provider networks and health small group insurance options with plenty of flexibility, all while being tailored to the precise needs of your small businesses and their workers.
+Whether you have a small business with just a few employees or a large company with more than 100, we will craft a workable and affordable plan that fits your needs.

 Another tool employers use to reduce their healthcare insurance expenses is cost-sharing with their employees.
 Many companies pay a portion of the premium charged for individuals and family dependents, with the employee responsible for the balance.
 In addition to the premium, workers typically have a deductible and often a co-payment or coinsurance to pay when they use their coverage.
 Deductibles have been increasing for all types of plans, with notable increases in enrollment in “high deductible” options.
 In most cases, the subscriber must satisfy the entire deductible amount before services are covered, except for preventative care.
 If the subscriber has a co-payment, that is typically a specific dollar amount.
 In contrast, a coinsurance payment is likely a percentage of the price charged.